Skip to content

 Key messages

-Why is it important
+Why is it important?

-Many Aboriginal and Torres Strait Islander children are being raised in safe environments, where their parents are teaching them to be active contributors to family and community life (Lohoar et al. 2014).
-Interactions with the child protection system for Aboriginal and Torres Strait Islander children should be contextualised within the history of colonialism and systemic racism that Indigenous communities have experienced.
-Indigenous Australian communities experienced considerable trauma in the form of dispossession of land, removal of children, family separation and displacement, and loss of culture (The Australian Human Rights and Equal Opportunity Commission 1997).
-The consequences of these removal policies have long-term effects, including social, physical and psychological impacts for those directly involved, as well as for their families and communities (Atkinson 2013).
-Child protection issues continue to be very significant for the Indigenous Australian population, reflecting this history of trauma and stressors that have impacted on parents, parenting skills and communities.
-Issues such as substance abuse, poverty and family violence are also key factors (AHRC 2015; de Bortoli et al. 2015).
-Past and current legislative and administrative policies together with bureaucratic structures and mainstream cultural presumptions create a matrix of welfare which cannot be reformed by means of departmental policy alone.
-Empowering Indigenous communities through self-determination and tailored welfare services can repair historical harm and promote Indigenous control over their destiny (The Australian Human Rights and Equal Opportunity Commission 1997).
+The majority of Aboriginal and Torres Strait Islander (First Nations) children are being raised in safe environments, where their parents are teaching them to be active contributors to family and community life (Lohoar et al. 2014).
+Interactions with the child protection system for First Nations children should be contextualised within the history of colonialism and systemic racism that First Nations communities have experienced, including considerable trauma in the form of dispossession of land, removal of children, family separation and displacement, and loss of culture (The Australian Human Rights and Equal Opportunity Commission 1997).
+The consequences of these removal policies have long-term effects, including social, physical and psychological affects for those directly involved, as well as for their families and communities (Atkinson 2013).
+Child protection issues continue to be very significant for the First Nations population; the history of trauma and related stressors has impacted parents, their children, and communities.
+Issues such as substance abuse, poverty and family violence are also key factors in driving the contact of First Nations children with the child protection system (AHRC 2015; de Bortoli et al. 2015).
+Empowering First Nations communities through self-determination and tailored welfare services can repair historical harm and promote control of First Nations communities over their destiny (The Australian Human Rights and Equal Opportunity Commission 1997).

 Experience of maltreatment (physical, emotional and psychological abuse, neglect, sexual abuse and witnessing family violence) during childhood has serious and long-term effects on social and emotional wellbeing and health (Emerson et al. 2015).
 Exposure to trauma, neglect and experience of out-of-home care is associated with suicidal behaviour (Atkinson 2013; Robinson et al. 2011).
 Children and young people who have been abused or neglected are also at greater risk of engaging in criminal activity and of entering the youth justice system (AIHW 2019a).

-• Target 12 – By 2031, reduce the rate of overrepresentation of Aboriginal and Torres Strait Islander children (0–17 years old) in out-of-home care by 45 per cent.
+• Target 12: By 2031, reduce the rate of over-representation of Aboriginal and Torres Strait Islander children (0–17 years old) in out-of-home care by 45 per cent.

 For the latest data on the Closing the Gap targets, see the Closing the Gap Information Repository.

-• who have been, or are at risk of being abused, neglected or otherwise harmed, and
+• who have been, or are at risk of being abused, neglected, or otherwise harmed, and

-Children receiving child protection services, 2020–21
+Children receiving child protection services, 2021–22

-Children who were the subjects of substantiated maltreatment, 2020–21
+Children who were the subjects of substantiated maltreatment, 2021–22

-Children placed on care and protection orders, 30 June 2021
+Children placed on care and protection orders, 30 June 2022

-Children in out-of-home care, 2020–21
+Children in out-of-home care, 30 June 2022

 Number